On Undecided LP, Clustering and Active Learning: Covering by triangles, and terrain simplification

-Thus, given a valid cover of $\PS$ by $k$ triangles, it can be made into a terrain by projecting the triangles to the plane, triangulating the resulting arrangement, and lifting the resulting triangles back to three dimensions.
+Given a $\epsH$-cover of $\PS$ by $t$ triangles, it can be made into a terrain by triangulating the arrangement created by the triangles, and lifting the resulting triangles back to three dimensions.
+The resulting terrain has $O(t^2)$ triangles.

-\paragraph{Oracle access:} In the following we assume we have two oracles that are available for us: \begin{compactenumI} \item \textsc{Validate triangle.} Given a triangle $\triangle \subseteq\Re^3$ and $\epsH$, decide if the points of $\PS$ with their projection contained in $\prjX{\triangle}$ can be $\epsH$-approximated by $\triangle$.
+\paragraph{Oracle access:} In the following we assume we have two oracles available: \begin{compactenumI} \item \textsc{Validate triangle:} Check if a triangle is admissible.
+Given a triangle $\triangle \subseteq\Re^2$ and $\epsH$, decide if the points of $\PS$ with their projection contained in $\triangle$ can be $\epsH$-approximated by a lifting of $\triangle$ to $\Re^3$.
 This oracle can be implemented via linear programming in linear time.

 \item \textsc{Sample uncovered point.} Given a collection of ($\epsH$ valid) triangles $\triangle_1, \ldots, \triangle_t$, return a random point of $\PS$ that is not $\epsH$-covered by these triangles. \end{compactenumI}